John D. Dingell Transit Center

-The John D. Dingell Transit Center is an intermodal transit station in Dearborn, Michigan.
+The John D. Dingell Transit Center, also known as the Dearborn Transit Center, is an intermodal transit station in Dearborn, Michigan.
 It is served by Amtrak's Wolverine line as well as Suburban Mobility Authority for Regional Transportation (SMART) buses.
 The station is named after former U.S. Representative John Dingell.

 Description

 The station is located at 21201 Michigan Avenue (US Highway 12).
 The red brick and glass-faced structure includes a two-story waiting hall, which includes an elevated glass-enclosed pedestrian bridge which allows access to the south platform.
 There is also a small retail space within the station.